nachomonkey/RefreshAllNodes/README.md

 Clicking the button will refresh all nodes in all of your blueprints.
 It performs the same action as manually using "Refresh All nodes" on each blueprint.

+**Importance Notice: Do not use this plugin to fix problems caused by the Hot Reload, as it can cause node breakages and modify variable types.
+Instead of using this plugin, try restarting the editor. **

 ### Configuration

 The plugin can be configured under **Project Settings ->  Plugins -> Refresh All Nodes**